MyChart is not for medical emergencies. If you have a medical emergency, call 911.

 • Previous occurrence of heart attack or stroke

-Skilled physicians in primary care, obstetrics, cardiology, nephrology, endocrinology and other specialties refer patients to the Comprehensive Hypertension Center for a second or third opinion on treatment and causes of high blood pressure.
+Skilled physicians from all over the world, including specialties in obstetrics, cardiology, nephrology and endocrinology, refer patients to the Comprehensive Hypertension Center for a second or third opinion on treatment and causes of high blood pressure.
 Our specialists also see self-referred patients.

 In some cases, a patient is asked to wear a small, portable device called an Ambulatory Blood Pressure Monitor (ABPM) to measure their blood pressure over a 24- to 48-hour period.
 ABPM provides a doctor with a more accurate picture of a patient’s blood pressure and is used to help determine specific causes of hypertension and other cardiovascular risks.